Pingumaniac/CS6381_PA1_M3_Youngjae_Moon/README.md

 ## What I have done for Milestone 3
 1. Dissemination strategy using the direct approach
 2. Publishers should be able to disseminate; subscribers receive based on topics
-3. Dissemination strategy using Broker
-4. Made Test*.txt and T*.txt files for testing out sample cases on Mininet (5 sample test cases, * stands for 1-5)
+3. Made Test*.txt and T*.txt files for testing out sample cases on Mininet (5 sample test cases, * stands for 1-5)
-5. Made data_visualization.py to visualize data after testing out sample cases on Mininet
+4. Made data_visualization.py to visualize data after testing out sample cases on Mininet
-6. Modified the structure of Broker - used SUB and PUB sockets that subscribed and publishes on all topics.
+5. Modified the structure of Broker - used SUB and PUB sockets that subscribed and publishes on all topics.
 Commented out my legacy code that uses XPUB and XSUB
-7. Removed handle_reply_forPubSub() function in Common.py and implemented handle_reply() function for BrokerMW, SubscriberMW, and PublisherMW back to fix error that the discovery application is still holding on an event loop, and the other applications not sending and receivng messages.
+6. Removed handle_reply_forPubSub() function in Common.py and implemented handle_reply() function for BrokerMW, SubscriberMW, and PublisherMW back to fix error that the discovery application is still holding on an event loop, and the other applications not sending and receivng messages.
-8. Added a poller (zmq.POLLIN) for the sub sockets in SubscriberMW.py and BrokerMW.py
+7. Added a poller (zmq.POLLIN) for the sub sockets in SubscriberMW.py and BrokerMW.py

 Note that InfluxDB has not been used for data visualization purposes as the professor told us in the class on Feb 10 (yesterday) that InfluxDB is not required.

 All debugging have been done for testing on Terminal.

+## What is not working
+1. Dissemination strategy using the broker approach

 ## Basic Descripton of the code
 1. Publisher, Subscriber, Broker registers on Discovery Service